-Read more about the Radiology department and diagnostic imaging services offered at Spire Manchester Hospital here.
+For more information about our radiology department and diagnostic imaging services offered at Spire Manchester Hospital please visit our diagnostic imaging page.

 What is an X-ray?